The questions everyone asks. Answered straight.

 • Do you help with corporate relocations?

-Yes — I work with companies and individuals relocating to NYC.
-From temporary housing to permanent sales searches, I’ll build a custom strategy around your needs.
+Yes — I work with both companies and individuals relocating to NYC.
+From temporary housing to permanent purchases, I'll build a strategy around your specific timeline, budget, and neighborhood priorities.
+Corporate relocation has its own set of logistics and I'm comfortable navigating all of it.

 • How far in advance should I start my search if I’m relocating?